-• DESE.RL1.D.9-10 Using appropriate text, determine two or more themes in a text, analyze their development throughout the text, and relate the themes to life experiences; provide an objective and concise summary of the text.

-• DESE.RL2.D.9-10 Analyze how complex characters develop over the course of a text to advance the plot and develop the theme.
+- 9-10.RL.1.B: Determine the meaning of words and phrases as they are used in the text, including figurative and connotative meaning using context, affixes, or reference materials. - 9-10.RL.1.D: Using appropriate text, determine two or more themes/central ideas in a text, analyze their development through the text, and relate the themes to life experiences. - 9-10.RL.2.D: Analyze how complex characters develop over the course of a text to advance the plot and develop the theme in a literary text.